btrplace/scheduler/bench/README.md

 * craNbSearchNodes
 * craNbVMs

-Also, the full reconfiguration plan is written to a .plan file.
+Also, the full reconfiguration plan including all actions is written to a .plan file.

 Copyright